These People Are at the Highest Risk from Coronavirus

 “Most chemotherapies work by targeting rapidly growing cells and some of the most rapidly growing are blood cells,” says Dr. Long.
 And blood cells are critical to making sure your immune system works in high gear.

 People with autoimmune diseases such as lupus or rheumatoid arthritis also need to be especially careful.
 The reason the newer biologic drugs work so well for these conditions is that they tame the overactive immune systems that are driving the diseases.
+Scientists are still learning if Covid-19 can trigger auto-immune reactions.

 People with other chronic conditions